hasenbanck/toa/README.md

 the format may evolve before reaching version 1.0.
 The specification is thoroughly documented in [SPECIFICATION.md](SPECIFICATION.md).

+## Bindings

+A simple C based API that other languages can use to add support for TOA can be found in the `libtoa-native` folder.
+It's currently in a proof of concept stage and is to be expected to be heavily extended / reworked.

 ## Compression Performance

 Benchmark results for `toa.exe` (903K original):